Post job

 An Environmental Health Specialist is responsible for determining the existence of possible health hazards and taking measures to prevent or corect them.
 They monitor health and safety conditions in resedential, industrial, commercial, and recreational settings.

-There are some key differences in responsibilities as well.
-For example, a safety inspector responsibilities require skills like "safety procedures," "contractor safety," "epa," and "cfr."
+There are some key differences in the responsibilities of each position.
+For example, safety inspector responsibilities require skills like "safety procedures," "contractor safety," "epa," and "cfr."
 Meanwhile a typical environmental health specialist has skills in areas such as "environmental health," "public health," "risk assessments," and "regulatory agencies."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A health specialist is primarily responsible for the health and welfare care of patients in a community or medical facility.
 They are also responsible for providing consultations, conducting assessments and examinations, providing prescriptions, and recommending care methods.
 A health specialist may also diagnose and treat ailments and injuries, coordinate with other health experts, and discuss conditions with patients and their families.
 Furthermore, a health specialist may participate in public discussions to raise awareness of health issues and lifestyles.

-But both careers also use different skills, according to real safety inspector resumes.
-While safety inspector responsibilities can utilize skills like "safety procedures," "safety inspections," "fire protection," and "safety standards," some health specialists use skills like "patients," "health education," "public health," and "data collection."
+Each career also uses different skills, according to real safety inspector resumes.
+While safety inspector responsibilities can utilize skills like "safety procedures," "safety inspections," "fire protection," and "safety standards," health specialists use skills like "patients," "health education," "public health," and "data collection."

 A public health internship provides students with a great learning opportunity to put into practice those educational principles and skills learned in the classroom.
 They will gain a better understanding and appreciation for the duties and responsibilities of full-time professionals in public health.
 This exposure will provide students with leadership skills and professional development learning opportunities.
 In addition, students have an opportunity to contribute to various health-related agencies and organizations.
 The internship location should be at a primary public health agency whose work reflects the best in the industry.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from safety inspector resumes include skills like "safety procedures," "fire protection," "safety standards," and "contractor safety," whereas a public health internship might be skilled in "environmental health," "patients," "public health," and "powerpoint. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from safety inspector resumes include skills like "safety procedures," "fire protection," "safety standards," and "contractor safety," whereas a public health internship is more likely to list skills in "environmental health," "patients," "public health," and "powerpoint. "

-When it comes to education, public health interns tend to earn higher education levels than safety inspectors.
+When it comes to education, public health interns tend to earn higher degree levels compared to safety inspectors.
 In fact, they're 9.9% more likely to earn a Master's Degree, and 0.8% more likely to graduate with a Doctoral Degree.

 A Health and Safety Officer is responsible for ensuring the workplace's safety and security to provide smooth operations and implement safety practices within the premises.
 They inspect the facilities and equipment's condition and report any failures and defects for immediate resolution.
 They also facilitate safety training and programs for the employees to reiterate safety protocols and policies for strict compliance.
 A health and safety officer reviews incident reports, recommend safety and security resolutions and develop safety initiatives.